dcchivian/KGB/README.md

 ### Homologs View Mode
 ![KGB Homologs Mode](https://raw.github.com/dcchivian/KGB/master/img/KGB_example_1_homologs_mode.png "KGB Homologs Mode")

 Homologs must currently be registered manually (future versions of KGB will allow external large-scale homolog relationships to be loaded).
 This are called "Pivot Features" as they are the anchor within each genome for navigation.
 Navigation may be accomplished by clicking on the contig graphic.
-The viewed window is indicated by a red region.
+The viewed window is indicated by a red region (note, it may be hard to see if the genome slice is small).

 #### Example Configuration
 ```